Woods drops back as Scheffler leads Masters

 "I've done a good job of managing my way around the golf course.
 I've kept the cards pretty clean which is nice."

-Afterwards Woods said he had been in a "grind", but was happy with his performance in the testing wind at Augusta National.
+Afterwards, Woods said he had been in a "grind", but was happy with his performance in the testing wind at Augusta National.

 "It was a good fight, I'm in the ball game and tomorrow is a big day," he said.